Starting from the top left of the Control Panels window you will find the Main Menu. Here you can access some of the key functionality detailed below.

 Adding a Pivot Input

-To add a pivot input simply choose another input you wish to add it to, then click the +ADD button which appears when you hold your cursor over its name in the Output pane.
+To add a pivot input simply choose another input you wish to add it to, then click the button next to its name in the Output pane and select 'Add'.

 This will open a dialog where you can select another input to create an input combination.
 Select Pivot from the top drop-down menu.